 The number of C-suite titles has grown tremendously in recent years as companies add new roles and leadership emphasizes new aspects of their organizations.
 Below, we look at traditional and modern C-suite job titles and explore their meaning in today’s businesses.

 The C-suite is made up of an organization’s top senior executives, usually those with the word “chief” in their titles.
 These high-ranking employees are in charge of big-picture thinking for various departments.
+C-level executives work together to ensure that a company stays true to its established plans and policies while making high-stakes decisions that affect the entire organization.
 For decades, the C-suite was a small group with fairly predictable roles from organization to organization.

 How many C-suite positions a company has depends on its size, industry and mission.

-“The traditional C-suite roles like CEO, CFO, CMO and COO are more or less indispensable to most businesses,” said Jason Marshall, chief marketing officer at Huntress.
+“The traditional C-suite roles like CEO, CFO, CMO and COO are more or less indispensable to most businesses,” Jason Marshall, chief growth officer at Huntress, told us.
 “It’s common for smaller businesses to exist without a C-suite, with some even taking deliberate steps to avoid this clear hierarchy.
 However, there usually comes a time when investing in experienced leaders is needed to take an organization to the next level.”

 Traditionally, most companies have had at least some of these conventional titles in their C-suite.